Clubs and Organizations

 - 10 Faculty Elective Advisors help students find the electives that best match their career interests

-- Marshall’s Peer Tutoring Program provides free tutoring in a number of core classes
+- Marshall’s Academic Resource Program provides free tutoring in a number of core classes

 USC Marshall is a community leader with many student-led programs that give back to the community.
 One example, Los Angeles Community Impact (LACI), an undergraduate student-led consulting group, has worked with 76 clients and completed 87 semester-long projects, in which students logged more than 17,000 hours of community service, since its founding in fall 2006.

 In addition, undergraduate students have joined together through MOVE to organize Marshall Community Service Day, which connects USC Marshall students, faculty and staff with volunteer sites around Los Angeles for a day of public service.